pimlie/nuxt-optout/README.md

   - Disable telemetry by setting: `NUXT_TELEMETRY_DISABLED=true`
   - Set the telemetry endpoint to localhost: `NUXT_TELEMETRY_ENDPOINT='http://127.0.0.1'`

-## How can you guarantee that this package will always opt-out of telemetrics?
+## How can you guarantee that this package will always opt-out of telemetry?

 To be totally honest, I can't as also this package could contain bugs.

-And even though Nuxt.js is not [evil](https://en.wikipedia.org/wiki/Don%27t_be_evil), the maintainers could easily add counter-measures to this package if they want to

 ## What can I do to be even more sure?

 > Note that this solution is often not portable between computers and/or networks

-The telemetrics are send to https://telemetry.nuxtjs.com.
+The telemetry are send to https://telemetry.nuxtjs.com.
 You can add this domain to eg your host file or PiHole blocklist and have it point to _localhost_ instead.